Mohammed-islam0907/learning-devops/README.md

 - 🌱 I plan on learning **everything DevOps related**

-- 👨‍💻 All of my projects are available at [https://github.com/Mohammed-islam0907/learning-devops.git](https://github.com/Mohammed-islam0907/learning-devops.git)

 - 📝 I am documenting my DevOps journey on LinkedIn [https://www.linkedin.com/in/mohammed-islam-735a85262/](https://www.linkedin.com/in/mohammed-islam-735a85262/)

 - 📝 Studying for **AWS Certified Cloud Practitioner Certification**

 - 📫 How to reach me **https://www.linkedin.com/in/mohammed-islam-735a85262/**

-- ⚡ Fun fact **I came from a construction background and started working in Tech in August 2024 and run a family perfume business**
+- ⚡ Fun fact **I came from a construction background and started landed my first Tech role in August 2024**

 <h3 align="left">Connect with me:</h3>
 <p align="left">